GloriaGao5/Risk-Management/README.md

 + Project

 The project for this course is to develop a risk calculation system.
 The system should be able to compute Monte Carlo VaR on a portfolio of stocks and simple options.
 This will require substantial programming as well as extensive writing  and documentation.
-It is expected the programming will be completed in Python, matlab, octave, R or C++.
+It is expected the programming will be completed in **Python**, matlab, octave, R or C++.

 + Textbooks and Resources